Types of Degrees Marketing Research Majors Are Getting

 |Hispanic or Latino||1|

-Americans aren’t the only ones with an interest in Marketing Research.
+Marketing Research appeals to people across the globe.
 About 21.4% of those with this major are international students.

 How Much Do Marketing Research Majors Make?